 Approach the conversation from your own perspective.
-Use “I” statements.
-“I feel disappointed when I hear that you have failed a course.”
-“I’m worried about the amount of money on your credit card bill because it’s accumulating a lot of interest.”
-Don’t preach or accuse or talk to your student about his behavior, talk about your feelings and reactions.
-Don’t tell him he’s immature or lazy or inconsiderate, or any number of things, tell him how you feel about what you know.
-If you own your reactions, it will help him to own his.
+Use ”I” statements. ”I feel disappointed when I hear that you have failed a course.” ”I’m worried about the amount of money on your credit card bill because it’s accumulating a lot of interest.”
+Don’t preach or accuse or talk to your student about their behavior, talk about your feelings and reactions.
+Don’t tell your student they are immature or lazy or inconsiderate, or any number of things, tell them how you feel about what you know.
+If you own your reactions, it will help your student to own theirs.

 Think about what you need to say.